 The covid-19 pandemic has brought much suffering and loss.
 People have been bereaved because of covid-19, and people have died during periods of physical distancing restrictions, when when loved ones couldn't physically come together to say goodbye and share solace.

 As a society it is important that we take time to recognise the impact of this.
-We are keen to support communities to organise events that remember people who have died from covid-19 and during the lockdown periods.
+We are keen to support communities to organise events to remember people who have died from covid-19 or during the pandemic.

 Who can apply for the grants?